ludennis/ludennis.github.io-src/content/kalman-filter-1.md

 ## State Observer

 To implement a Kalman Filter, we will use a state observer to check the measeured value with estimated value.
-The state observer not only
+The state observer is basically a mathamatical model that takes in the measured input and estimate the output and check against the mesaured output.
+With it the error of the observation betwee the estimate and mesaured value will be used in a Kalman Filter to find the value that we would like to find.